 Imaging that this cake took hours to cook in their old-timey wood-fired brick oven, I dragged my reluctant family from building to building to hunt down the source of that dreamy dessert, only to discover in the end that it was one of the items the fort ordered from Sysco.
 Talk about disappointing.
 Now there was no hope that I'd ever be able to replicate it.
 Now I'm all about cooking from scratch, but I was willing to make an exception in this case.
 But then I found out that I couldn't even buy it because Sysco doesn't sell to the public!
 Sadly, even when I find the source, not all my food expeditions end in success.

-If you are looking for unique ideas for a breakfast potluck, then this is your cinnamon bun recipe!
+If you are looking for unique ideas for a breakfast potluck, then this is your bread machine cinnamon bun recipe!
 It's a little more sophisticated than your typical cinnamon roll and well, cheese, apple pie and cinnamon rolls were just meant to be together.

 In my food travels I have acquired a lot of great recipes and cooking tips by simply asking.
 Luckily, the cooks that are willing to share far outnumber the ones that won't.
-So, I will continue to pay it forward by sharing my recipes, because good tasting food is meant to be shared, even if is it ugly.
+So, I will continue to pay it forward by sharing my recipes, because good tasting food is meant to be shared, even if is it ugly!

 Breadmaker Dough (1 lb):

-- 3 tbsp whipped cream
+- 3 tablespoon whipped cream

-- 3 tbsp brown sugar
+- 3 tablespoon brown sugar

 - ¼ cup sliced almonds

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 2 tbsp butter softened
+- 2 tablespoon butter softened